syrian2012/linux_detector/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For professional DevOps services, optimization, and consultation, contact us at mhd4.hz@gmail.com.
+For professional DevOps services, optimization, and consultation, contact me at mhd4.hz@gmail.com.

 ## The script generates a report file named Recommendations_YYYY-MM-DD_HH-MM-SS.txt, which contains the output and recommendations.